Futuregus/StealthNote/README.md

 Yep — the Python code is fully open source and included with every release.

 The `.exe` file was made straight from that code using `PyInstaller`.
-No tracking, no sketchy stuff, no mystery meat.
+No tracking, no sketchy stuff.

 Still skeptical?
 Here's what you can do: